Privacy Policy

 Library data

-BookHoard stores the library data you choose to add: book titles, authors, ratings, personal notes, tags, reading format (physical, digital, or audiobook), and location tags.
+BookHoard stores the library data you choose to add: book titles, authors, ratings, personal notes, tags, reading format (physical, digital, audiobook, or borrowed), location tags, and — for borrowed books — an optional due-back date.
 This data is synced to a secure cloud database so you can access your library across devices.
 It is never shared with third parties, never used for advertising, and never sold.

 Genre preferences